-Physical stress arises as a result of our body response to physical stressor like work, noise, an illness, exercise etc while psychological effects of stress may occurs when our mind perceives an inability to cope with a “challenge” of some kind.
+Physical stress arises as a result of our body’s response to physical stressors like work, noise, illness, exercise, etc while psychological effects of stress may occur when our mind perceives an inability to cope with a “challenge” of some kind.

 Very Often, the physiological and psychological reactions to stress will tend to interact and react with one another to produce additional stress.